Prewriting: Recursion

 Prewriting is recursive, that is, it can occur at any time in the writing process and can return several times.
 For example, after a first draft, a writer may need to return to an information gathering stage, or may need to discuss the material with someone, or may need to adjust the outline.
 While the writing process is discussed as having distinct stages, in reality, they often overlap and circle back on one another.

 Variables

 Prewriting varies depending on the writing task or rhetorical mode.
 Fiction requires more imaginative thinking while informational essays or expository writing require more organizational thinking.
-Persuasive writing must consider not just the information to be communicated, but how best to change the reader’s ideas or convictions.
+Persuasive writing must consider not just the information to be communicated, but how best to change the reader's ideas or convictions.
 Folktales will require extensive reading of the genre to learn common conventions.
 Each writing task will require a different selection of prewriting strategies, used in a different order.

 Technology

 Technological tools are often used in prewriting tasks, including word processors, spreadsheets and publishing programs; however, technology appears to be more useful in the revision, editing and publishing phases of prewriting.
+Technology can be used at various stages of the writing process in schools.
+In writing drafting, technology can minimize barriers by enabling students to write by hand instead of using the keyboard, which can promote fluency and eliminate some of the fear associated with perfectionism.
+Having access to devices such as graphic organizers, templates, and brainstorming software can help in pre-writing by helping students develop and organize ideas.
+Technology makes it easier to identify spelling and grammatical errors, reorganize content, and fine-tune language than can be done by humans.
+The software makes revision simpler and easier to obtain.
+Technology benefits disabled students by providing alternatives for involvement in writing activity and, perhaps, enhancing their writing experience even further.

 Writing tests

 Teaching writing as a process is accepted pedagogical practice, but there is increasing concern that writing tests do not allow for the full writing process, especially cutting short the time needed for prewriting tasks.
+Pre- and post-tests can be used as writing evaluations to examine students' development during the prewriting phase.
+Both tests are usually used in tracking the potential effect of comments on students' preparation for writing.
+By comparing the results of both phases, teachers might gain the ability to ascertain areas where students show improvement or where extra support might be catered to, especially under limited instructional time.